eNPS benchmark: How to measure, compare, and improve engagement

 Solution: Instead of benchmarking against other companies, focus on tracking your own eNPS trends over time.
 This will give you a clearer picture of how employee engagement is evolving within your organization and help you measure the effectiveness of your engagement strategies.

-How do I increase my eNPS score?
+How to increase eNPS score?

 Increasing your eNPS score requires a proactive approach to understanding and addressing employee concerns while enhancing employee success and their overall experience within the company.
 Below are five effective strategies to improve your eNPS score: